Benchmarking Pedestrian Dynamics Models for Common Scenarios: An Evaluation of Force-Based Models: Evaluation of Models

 In Table \ref{table:stage1}, the first stage of the models' eligibility criteria is reported.
 For each experimental scenario, models achieving more than 80\% successful cases are marked as $\checkmark$; otherwise, they are marked as $\times$.
 Models with a number of $\checkmark$ greater than or equal to the number of $\times$ are shortlisted for further evaluation in Stage \Romannum{2}; Otherwise considered as `Not Eligible (NE)'.
 This eligibility criterion primarily determines if a model can provide simulation results comparable to the experimental results for the situations considered.
 Table \ref{table:stage1} clearly indicates that the UPL, CFMc, and CFMe models perform well ($>80\%$ successful trajectories) for most situations considered.
-Note that this study does not imply that the remaining models are entirely ineffective, but rather that they are not suitable for these common situations with their current parametric values (refer to Section C in the Appendix for more details).
+Note that this study does not imply that the remaining models are entirely ineffective, but rather that they are not suitable for these common situations with their current parametric values (refer to Section C in the Supplementary material for more details).
 A search across the parameter space of the models is beyond the scope of this article.
 Interestingly, almost all models are unsuccessful for the MOSP scenarios with higher obstacle densities.

-In the second stage, $\checkmark$ and $\times$ marks are again assigned to the shortlisted models, based on whether their average parameter values fall within the specified cutoff values (refer to Table \ref{table:stage2}).
-Cutoff values for path smoothness, speed deviation, and travel time are determined by using the $3\sigma$ rule, adding three standard deviations to the mean parameter values observed during the experiments, while the cutoff values for overlap and oscillation parameters are set at 10\% and 0.005, respectively, due to no observed values for these parameters during experiments.
+In the second stage, $\checkmark$ and $\times$ marks are again assigned to the shortlisted models, based on whether their average metric values fall within the specified cutoff values (refer to Table \ref{table:stage2}).
+Cutoff values for path smoothness, speed deviation, and travel time are determined by using the $3\sigma$ rule, adding three standard deviations to the mean values observed during the experiments, while the cutoff values for overlap and oscillation metrics are set at 10\% and 0.005, respectively, due to no observed values for these metrics during experiments.